google/autopiper/README.md

 Autopiper is a research project -- this may or may not work! -- and is intended for now more as a developed-in-the-open toy than a serious tool.

+Autopiper is developed by Chris Fallin `<cfallin@c1f.net>`.
+Autopiper's copyright is assigned to Google Inc., but autopiper is an independent side-project and is not an official Google product in any way.

 Current status
 --------------

-The pipeline lowering / synthesis backend (IR to Verilog) is in-progress.
+The pipeline lowering / synthesis backend (IR to Verilog) has implemented the key transforms, and works with small tests.
+Currently the frontend is in development (parsing, typechecking/inference, codegen), after which the macro layer will be developed alongside some larger test designs.
-Following completion of the backend, I plan to work on a frontend (pending an appropriate frontend language design!) and a macro layer.

 In other words: it's not actually done yet!
 You can play with the current functionality, i.e., lowering IR to pipeline form, by running autopiper on the